langmm/canopy_factory/README.md

 rdla field trials.
 The L-System used to generate the geometry is based on the system described in
 [Cieslak et al. 2022](https://doi.org/10.1093/insilicoplants/diab039).
-Where parameters were missing from the data provided by Matth
+Where parameters were missing from the data, values & profiles from Cieslak et al. 2022 were used.

 # Installation